 - Absence of visible fungal growth within the containment area.

 - Moisture content of lumber and other construction materials are within normal limits inside the containment area (determined through moisture mapping & thermal imaging).

 - Balance of the airborne fungal spores found inside the containment area when compared to fungal spores found outside the containment area based on total spore count and/or hierarchy of spores detected (determined through the collection of air samples and surface samples).

-Failure to pass a PRV assessment and clearance mold testing in New Jersey means an ineffective or incomplete mold cleanup.
+Failure to pass a PRV assessment and clearance mold testing in Camden County NJ means an ineffective or incomplete mold cleanup.
 Mold and moisture left behind from an improper or insufficient mold remediation will only lead to repeat problems that can cause additional property damage and may require an even more costly cleanup if not immediately addressed following a failing report.
 In the event that a mold remediation fails to pass a clearance inspection and PRV mold testing, the mold remediation team should return and complete a re-clean in the identified areas of concern.
 Following a re-clean, you should conduct a follow-up clearance mold inspection just to make sure all cleanup criteria has been met.